 What are Cookies?

-Cookies are small text files that are stored in a user’s device when they visit a website.
-It is used to analyse the website functioning, track the user activity, and for advertisements, among other things.
+Cookies are small text files that a website stores in a user’s device when they visit the site.
+They analyze the website functioning, track the user activity, and provide personalized advertisements, among other things.

 Let’s look at the commonly used cookies: